 Medically speaking (and according the handy-dandy interwebs doctor people on the Mayo Clinic’s website) bronchitis is an inflammation of the airways connecting our lungs and our trachea.
-The inflammation can be caused by any number of irritants, but the symptoms are generally the same: shortness of breath, an itchy and/or burning feeling in your chest, a rattling sound when you breathe, chills and fever, the overwhelming need to cough, and plegm that comes out when coughing.
-It really sucks, and I don’t look forward to ever getting it again—though I know it is just a part of life.
-Here is some information about bronchitis, along with a few things that should help you to get rid of it.
+The inflammation can be caused by any number of irritants, but the symptoms are generally the same: shortness of breath, an itchy and/or burning feeling in your chest, a rattling sound when you breathe, chills and fever, the overwhelming need to cough, and phlegm that comes out when coughing.
+It really sucks, I know.
+I’ve had it multiple times and for multiple reasons.

 The Sputum Rainbow

 Sputum is the substance that is coughed up when you have a respiratory infection.
-It is a combination of mucous, saliva, and phlegm.
+It is a combination of mucus, saliva, and phlegm.
 A doctor can tell a lot by the color and consistency of the sputum:

 - Blood means that you have ruptured vessels somewhere and could be a sign of chronic bronchitis or Tuberculosis, which you really don’t want.